jimcc333/Comp_methds/README.txt

 This code was written by Cem Bagdatlioglu for computational methods class in Fall 15

 Once you have copied the git repository to your local linux system, change directory to the main folder (where this file is) and run:
 $ ./install.py
 to install the software.
-The install script will automatically run the input file Input/input.txt
+The install script will automatically run the input: Input/input.txt

 See the input file template to write your own input file.